by KD Miller

 The children have a surprise waiting for them on Christmas morning.(Theodore's POV - 1904)

 Theodore woke to the scratching of the tree branches against the window panes.
+They sounded like claws on a blackboard.
+A nail being hammered into a coffin.
 With a groan, he turned towards the clock perched upon the fireplace mantel – seven on the dot.
 A loud yawn escaped his mouth and, he looked down at Francis in his arms.
 The boy had laid his head on Theodore’s chest, obvious to the fact he hadn’t worn the neckties since yesterday afternoon.
 He couldn’t.
-When Theodore went to remove the gorgeous suit that Benjamin had picked out for him, the necktie snapped in two, and fell to the ground.
+When Theodore went to remove the gorgeous suit that Benjamin had picked out for him, the necktie snapped in two and fell to the ground.
 The only item that belonged to his father had been reduced to a scrap of dirty fabric.

 “When the four of you are ready, come down for breakfast.
 Don’t put on your tuxedos yet.”